-Virage founder Emily Richer discovered wine in culinary school at the CIA Greystone in Napa Valley.
+Virage founder Emily Richer discovered wine in culinary school at the Culinary Institute of America at Greystone in Napa Valley.
 Wine added another layer of flavor and inspiration for cooking and sharing meals with friends.
 The idea of wines as an expression of place creates a vehicle to access culture and travel the world--right in one's own kitchen.
 A farmer at heart, Emily is inspired by wines anchored in a place--and produces wine to share her discovery of those places.

-Before Virage, Emily worked thirteen years in the Napa Valley, first as a cook, then as assistant to author and wine educator Karen MacNeil (The Wine Bible), followed by many years consulting with Napa Valley vintners and wineries.
-Clients included Quintessa, Icon Estates, Langtry Estate, Rudd, Beaucanon and others.
-Intrigued with the Bordeaux tradition and art of blending, Emily saw opportunity in our varietal-driven marketplace.
-When investor partners offered the chance, she launched Virage with a focused mission of interpreting the cooler side of Napa Valley with a Right-Bank Bordeaux style blend, grown in hillsides of Northeastern Carneros and other cooler-climate sites.
+Before starting Virage, Emily worked thirteen years in the Napa Valley, first as a cook, then as assistant to author and wonderful wine educator Karen MacNeil (The Wine Bible), followed by many years consulting with Napa Valley wineries.
+Clients included Quintessa, Icon Estates, Langtry Estate, Rudd Winery, Beaucanon Winery and others.
+Intrigued with the Bordeaux tradition and its art of blending, Emily saw opportunity in the still largely varietal-driven marketplace in the US.
+When investor partners offered the chance, she launched Virage with a focused mission of mining the cooler side of Napa Valley with a Right-Bank Bordeaux style blend, grown in hillsides of Northeastern Carneros and other cooler-climate sites.

 Virage, a French word meaning 'a turn in the road,' or a change in perspective, reflects both our adoption of the Right-Bank blending tradition and the specific location of our early vineyards, located just above the turn in the road onto Hwy 29, before one travels upvalley into the warmer climes producing many brands of Cabernet Sauvignon.
-The inaugural 2007 vintage to critical acclaim, and started spreading the word one bottle at a time.
+The inaugural 2007 vintage was released to critical acclaim, and we started spreading the word one bottle at a time.
 Most of the wines are sold directly to customers.
 Our operation is simple; handcraft every bottle, and hand pack every shipment.
 If you click "Contact Us" on this site, you'll hear back from Emily.
-The business goal is a sustainable business with accessible pricing, a story to tell, and a place at the table.
+The business goal is a sustainable operation with accessible pricing, a reason for being, and a place at the table.
 This is one fabulous dinner wine that evolves over the course of a meal--and days after, if any remains.

-Grown in northeast Napa Carneros hillsides, our grapes enjoy an extended growing season in the marine-influenced climate and soils, resulting in optimal ripeness that delivers a wonderful depth of flavor and a savory minerality, and maintains vibrant natural acidity in the finished wines.
+Grown in northeast Napa Carneros hillsides, grapes enjoy an extended growing season in the marine-influenced climate and soils, resulting in optimal ripeness that delivers a wonderful depth of flavor and a savory minerality, maintaining vibrant natural acidity in the finished wines.
 We find this classic style to be an excellent dining companion.
 And many top sommeliers agree--please see our restaurant list.